PierreGode/Linux-Active-Directory-join-script/README.md

 If you have issues with slow replies from the domain controller i have added lines to nsswitch an sssd to prevent hangs, slow logins and slow repy from sudo commands in a teminal. this was added 2017/11 so if you have and older "join" than 2017/11 you should do a rejoin.

+4. I am a member of sudores but programs require administrator to login.. you are sudo user if added to sudoes file, bu the account is an standard account. to give full administration priviligies run in terminal: sudo usermod -a -G sudo user

 How to git?

 On linux client install git = sudo apt-get install git -y